 What is a mastectomy?

-In many instances, much of the breast skin and even the nipple can be spared.
-Women who have multiple areas of cancer and/or large tumors relative to the size of the breast are typically recommended mastectomy.
+In many instances, much of the breast skin and even the nipple may be spared to improve the outcome of reconstruction.
 There are several different types of mastectomy:

 Meeting your individual needs

 Not all women choose to undergo breast reconstruction, and not all women are candidates for breast reconstruction.
 Determining if and when to begin reconstruction is an individual decision made by the patient and her care team.
 Prior to mastectomy, you may meet with one of our plastic surgeons to discuss your reconstructive options.